The effects of sun’s rays

 A sunburn can develop within a few hours following excessive sun exposure.
 It can result in mild and transient symptoms, such as skin redness and a feeling of tightness or discomfort.
 It sometimes causes significant redness, pain and the appearance of peeling skin or blisters.
 It can also be accompanied by fever.

 Keep in mind that this is a skin burn that requires first aid.
 Serious cases even warrant a medical visit.
-It is always preferable to see a doctor if a baby or child is sunburned.
+You must see a doctor if a baby or child is sunburned.

 Heatstroke is another example of a serious reaction to excessive sun exposure that often requires medical care.

 Photosensitivity is an abnormal reaction to the combined action of certain substances and exposure to sun rays.
 Various types of products, including certain cosmetic products or perfumes are not compatible with the sun.

 Certain medications can also cause photosensitivity reactions, in other words, change the way skin reacts to the sun.
 Among them, we find antibiotics, diuretics, hormones (e.g., birth control medication) and acne products.

 If you have any questions on the subject, don’t hesitate to speak to your pharmacist, who will provide you with the appropriate information.